J16N/tsuby/README.md

 |**react**|`t-react <emoji>`_or_`<nitromojiname>` | Tsuby will react to the last message of any user.|

 #### Game
+*I do have some games to kill your time.
+Don't forget to check it out. ;)*

 |Option|Command|Description|
 |------|-------|-----------|
 |**game help**|`t-game help`| All the available games and their related commands.|